openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Non-Goals

 - Provide certificate life cycle management controls on the Route API (expiryAfter, renewBefore, etc).
-- Modify ingress-to-route controller behaviour to use `.spec.tls.certificateRef`
+- Modify ingress-to-route controller behaviour to use `.spec.tls.externalCertificate`
 - Extend this feature to cover CA certificate or destination CA certificate in the Route API.

 ## Proposal

-This enhancement proposes extending the openshift/router to read serving certificate data either from the Route `.spec.tls.certificate` and `.spec.tls.key` or from a new field `.spec.tls.certificateRef` which is a `kubernetes.io/tls` type secret reference.
-This `certificateRef` field will enables the users to provide a reference to a Secret containing the serving cert/key pair that will be parsed and served by OpenShift router.
+This enhancement proposes extending the openshift/router to read serving certificate data either from the Route `.spec.tls.certificate` and `.spec.tls.key` or from a new field `.spec.tls.externalCertificate` which is a `kubernetes.io/tls` type secret reference.
+This `externalCertificate` field will enables the users to provide a reference to a Secret containing the serving cert/key pair that will be parsed and served by OpenShift router.